≡ Menu

 What is Final Expense Insurance?

-A final expense insurance policy, also known as “burial insurance” or “funeral insurance” is essentially a type of insurance that covers the costs of your funeral and burial expenses, in case you die.
+A final expense insurance policy, also known as “burial insurance” or “funeral insurance,” is essentially a type of insurance that covers the costs of your funeral and burial expenses in case you die.

-It’s sort of like a pre-paid funeral plan, only in this situation, the money you pay each month/year goes towards paying for an insurance policy rather than to a specific funeral home.
+It’s sort of like a prepaid funeral plan, only in this situation, the money you pay each month/year goes towards paying for an insurance policy rather than to a specific funeral home.
 This way, when you die, your loved ones will receive the death benefit from your policy, which can be used how they see fit (including paying for your final expenses and funeral costs).

 Advantages of a Final Expense Insurance Policy

-1. You can plan and pay for your funeral costs and burial expenses in advance, without leaving your loved ones to haggle with funeral directors at the last minute.
+1. You can plan and pay for your funeral costs and burial expenses in advance without leaving your loved ones to haggle with funeral directors at the last minute.

-2. Your loved ones won’t have to worry about the expenses of your final send-off, they can grieve and remember you in peace, instead of worrying about paying medical bills and other lingering debts.
+2. Your loved ones won’t have to worry about the expenses of your final send-off; they can grieve and remember you in peace instead of worrying about paying medical bills and other lingering debts.

 3. Unlike other types of insurance, final expense policies are permanent life insurance, so you don’t have to worry about the policy expiring or the premium increasing as you get older.

-4. “Die Rich or Poor, but die with dignity” : With a final expense insurance policy, you can ensure that you have a proper send-off, regardless of your financial situation.
+4. “Die Rich or Poor, but Die with Dignity”: With a final expense insurance policy, you can ensure a proper send-off, regardless of your financial situation.

-5. The death benefit from a final expense insurance policy can be used to pay off any outstanding debts you may have, so your loved ones don’t have to.
+5. The death benefit from a final expense insurance policy can be used to pay off any outstanding debts you may have so your loved ones don’t have to.
 Unlike other options like a prepaid funeral plan, insurance death benefits can be used to pay for whatever your beneficiaries see fit.

 Disadvantages of a Final Expense Insurance Policy